History of Ashley Judd in Timeline

 February 2013: Hinted at Senate Run

-In February 2013, Ashley Judd invited her Twitter followers to join a mailing list, hinting that she might ultimately announce a run for the Senate to those on the list.
+In February 2013, Ashley Judd invited her Twitter followers to join a mailing list, hinting at a possible run for the Senate.

 July 26, 2016: Attended Creative Coalition Luncheon

-On July 26, 2016, Ashley Judd attended a Creative Coalition luncheon in support of DC Statehood that took place during the Democratic National Convention in Philadelphia.
-The event, hosted by Washington, DC Mayor Muriel Bowser and Del.
-Eleanor Holmes Norton, also included actors Elizabeth Banks, Tim Daly, Josh Gad, William Baldwin, and David Schwimmer.
+On July 26, 2016, Ashley Judd attended a Creative Coalition luncheon in support of DC Statehood during the Democratic National Convention in Philadelphia, hosted by Mayor Muriel Bowser and Del.
+Eleanor Holmes Norton, along with other actors.

 In January 2020, Ashley Judd endorsed Democratic Senator Elizabeth Warren in her run for the presidency.

-On July 12, 2024, Ashley Judd wrote an op-ed for USA Today calling on President Joe Biden to suspend his 2024 reelection campaign, stating he was "incapable of countering Trump" after the first presidential debate.
+On July 12, 2024, Ashley Judd wrote an op-ed for USA Today calling on President Joe Biden to suspend his 2024 reelection campaign.
+She cited his performance at the first presidential debate.